You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 Service analysis

-Service reports aggregate information from polls, customer sentiment analysis, and other channels to find out how your customer satisfaction is looking.
-This lets you work on your customer service offering as well as direct resources to the right places.
-You can also break down service costs and work on the balance between service costs and revenues earned.
+Service reports aggregate information from polls, customer sentiment analysis, and other channels to determine your customer satisfaction.
+This lets you work on your customer service offering and direct resources to the right places.

 Channel analysis

-Channel analysis shows you how you're doing across different channels like email, social media, live chat, voice, etc. and where customers and leads are interacting with you the most.
-Having detailed information on cross-channel behavior will allow you to figure out customer preferences and refine how you communicate with your public.
+Channel analysis shows how you're doing across different channels like email, social media, live chat, voice, etc., and where customers and leads interact most with you.

 Examples of the different types of data analysis in CRM